 If you want a long-term income or dividend stock, look for equity with a low Beta.
 Income investors seek shares with a low Beta because they are theoretically steady and reliable.

-In the final analysis, Beta is an important equity evaluation tool.
+In the final analysis, Beta is an important tool for evaluating equity.
 However, it is just one tool in your toolbox.
 Smart investors understand that Beta is just one tool and know its limitations.